50 years of BBC Television News was

 After a while I was moved to the studios and learned to

-on News broadcasts because of the live nature of the programmes and the
+difficult on News broadcasts because of the live nature of the programmes

-constantly changing running orders.
-You very rarely had the benefit
+and the constantly changing running orders.
+You very rarely had the

-of a rehearsal.
-At the most you got a run through of any films that
+benefit of a rehearsal.
+At the most you got a run through of any

-were ready, but the norm was to have the programme develop on air as and
+films that were ready, but the norm was to have the programme develop on

 In this picture are